Spirit Halloween

-Spirit Halloween Superstores, LLC is an American seasonal retailer that supplies Halloween decorations, costumes, props and accessories.
-It is the United States' largest Halloween retailer.
-It is currently owned by Spencer Gifts.
-It was founded in 1983 and began in the Castro Valley "Village Shopping Center" in the San Francisco East Bay Area, California, and has headquarters in Egg Harbor Township, New Jersey.
+Spirit Halloween Superstores, LLC is an American seasonal retailer that supplies Halloween products and is the United States' largest retailer of such products.
+It is currently owned by Spencer's Gifts.
+It was founded in 1983 and began in the Castro Valley "Village Shopping Center" in the San Francisco East Bay Area, California, and has its headquarters in Egg Harbor Township, New Jersey.
 In 1999, the store had 60 seasonal locations.
 By 2020, the number of stores had grown to over 1,400 locations.